opctl/opctl/docs/cli/pkg/validate.md

 If auth w/ the pkg source fails the cli will (re)prompt for username & password.

-> in non-interactive terminals, the cli will note that it can't prompt due to being in a
+> in non-interactive terminals, the cli will note that it can't prompt
-> non-interactive terminal and exit with a non zero exit code.
+> and exit with a non zero exit code.